 It's possible to cut your annual petrol or diesel bill by a third, saving £100s.
-As most fuel costs go in tax, it takes more than finding the cheapest fuel prices.
-Use speedy, pain-free ways to make your car more fuel efficient, and ensure you pay for fuel the right way.
+Most fuel costs go in tax, so it takes more than finding the cheapest fuel prices.
+Use speedy, pain-free ways to make your car more fuel-efficient, and ensure you pay for fuel the right way.

-Of course, the trite answer to cutting petrol bills is to use your car less, walk more or take public transport, and all that
+The trite answer to cutting petrol bills is to use your car less, walk more or take public transport - and all that

 benefits the environment too.
 Yet even if you need to do the same mileage, you can slash your costs hugely, and get there at the same time.